 Eden’s 6-year-old sister is also expected to have her tonsils out sometime soon, and Eden is ready with some big-brother advice.

 It’s OK to cry if you want to go home, says Eden.

 The IV “straws” will only be there a while.
 They come out.

 And sometimes the medicine tastes “gross,” but Eden promises it will make you feel better.

 Looking for more age-specific details on preparing a child for surgery?
-Check out the information in our University Health System library
+Check out the information in our University Health library